Drug overdose deaths among Minnesota residents,

 While Minnesota is experiencing a tragic public health, drug overdose epidemic, we know that drug overdose and its consequences are preventable.
 This reports highlights overdose death data by various geographic and demographic variables, but we need to set our sights on all Minnesotans who are affected by drug overdose, and all communities where substance abuse leads to personal, family and community suffering.

-Preventing inappropriate use of opioids, and reducing overall substance abuse, requires a public health approach.
-That means not only addressing how we manage pain, but also how we support communities and people in addressing the root causes of substance abuse, which go far beyond the individual person, specific substance or distinct community.
+Preventing inappropriate use of opioids, and reducing substance use disorders, requires a public health approach.
+That means not only addressing how we manage pain, but also how we support communities and people in addressing the root causes of substance use disorders, which go far beyond the individual person, specific substance or distinct community.

-The section “Addressing the overdose epidemic” highlights some of the strategies the State is implementing.
-State agencies do play an important role in addressing the drug overdose epidemic; however, the solutions will require an ongoing response from multiple stakeholders including:
+State agencies play an important role in addressing the drug overdose epidemic; however, the solutions will require an ongoing response from multiple stakeholders including:

 - Federal and tribal governments